Getting involved with our Co-op.

-- elect members like you to represent you on the members' council
+- elect members like you to represent you on our Members' Council

 - join other members doing great things in local communities

-- stand for election yourself to get onto the member council, or as a member nominated director on the board.
+- stand for election yourself to become a Council Member or a Member Nominated Director on the Board.

 Here's how our democracy works: